Mission: Space: Attraction

 Upon conclusion of the training exercise, guests exit through the Advanced Training Lab interactive play area, and Mission Space: Cargo Bay gift shop.

 Mechanics

 The attraction is a multiple-arm centrifuge that achieves the illusion of acceleration by spinning and tilting sealed capsules during the four-minute "mission".
 Fans blow air gently at riders to help avoid motion sickness, and a magnified display in front of each rider simulates a window to space with high-resolution computer-generated imagery.
 Mission: Space comprises four separate centrifuges, each with 10 capsules holding four riders.
 The attraction exposes riders to forces up to 2.5G, more than twice the force of gravity at the Earth's surface (effectively multiplying a rider's weight by 2.5).
 A few months after the ride's opening, motion sickness bags were added within easy reach of riders.

-Tributes to Horizons

-Horizons was the attraction that Mission: Space replaced.
-Keeping in line with a Disney tradition of paying tribute to defunct attractions in new attractions, Mission: Space features several subtle tributes to Horizons.

-The Horizons logo is on display at the center of the rotating "gravity wheel" in the queue.

-During the pre-show, the Horizons logo can be found on the bottom right hand corner of some of the screens in the video, along with the text "Brava Centauri", the space themed location featured in Horizons.